martinrotter/rssguard/resources/docs/Documentation.md

 You can download up to 6 files simultaneously.

 ## AdBlock
 [Web-based variant](#web-based-and-lite-app-variants) of RSS Guard offers ad-blocking functionality.
-AdBlock uses standard AdBlock-Plus-like scripts, thus allowing you to use EasyList etc. AdBlock supports element hiding rules and site-wide blocking.
+AdBlock uses standard AdBlock-Plus-like scripts, thus allowing you to use EasyList etc. AdBlock supports all fundamental features of AdBlock-Plus format, including element hiding rules and site-wide blocking.

 You can find its settings in `Web browser & tabs` section of main menu.